Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: Testing the probabilistic approach

-As discussed in Sect.~\ref{subsubsec:EnsembleStatistics} we consider randomly distributed clumps of masses $M_j$ with a fixed area filling factor $N^{'}_{j}/ (\Delta s')^2$.
+As discussed in Sect.~\ref{Sect:EnsembleStatistics} we consider randomly distributed clumps of masses $M_j$ with a fixed number surface density $N_{j}/ (\Delta s)^2$.
 The projected surfaces of the clumps may overlap.
-A section of the projected surface of such an ensemble is shown in Fig.~\ref{Fig:BruteForce} for an ensemble of clumps with masses $\lbrace M_{\it j} \rbrace_{j=1...n_M}=\lbrace 10^0, 10^{-1}, 10^{-2}, 10^{-3}\, M_{\sun} \rbrace $ and a total mass of 0.00346~$M_{\sun}$ per $(0.01\, {\rm pc})^2$ projected surface area (which translates into $N^{'}_{j}/ (\Delta s')^2$ using Eq.~\ref{eq:Nbinned2}).
-The ensemble averaged density in Fig.~\ref{Fig:BruteForce} has been fixed to be $4\times 10^6$~cm$^{-3}$, densities of individual clumps have been calculated using Eq.~\ref{eq:rho_cl}.
-The incident FUV flux has been chosen to be $10^4\,\chi_0$.\\ The colour scale of Fig.~\ref{Fig:BruteForce} shows the line extinction $e^{-\tau}$ for the example of the line averaged [C{\sc ii}] optical depth summed up along lines of sight perpendicular to the printed surface.
-The ``opacity profile'' $\tau_{\rm cl}(p)$ of the individual clumps is clearly visible: as expected the [C{\sc ii}] line opacity is highest in the outer layers of each clump.
+We focus on the discussion of one ensemble representing dense clumps and in addition, for the 1.9 THz [C{\sc ii}] transition, we show results of one typical ensemble representing the interclump medium (see below).
+The ``dense-clump'' ensemble tested in this appendix contains clumps with masses $\lbrace M_{\it j} \rbrace_{j=1...n_M}=\lbrace 10^{-3}, 10^{-2}, 10^{-1}, 10^{0}\rbrace$~M$_{\sun}$ and a total mass of 0.00346~$M_{\sun}$ per $(0.01\, {\rm pc})^2$ projected surface area (which translates into $N_{j}/ (\Delta s)^2$ using Eq.~\ref{Eq:Nbinned2}).
+The ensemble averaged density has been fixed to be $4\times 10^6$~cm$^{-3}$, the averaged densities of individual clumps have been calculated using Eq.~\ref{Eq:rho_cl}.

+As discussed in Sect.~\ref{Sect:EnsembleStatistics} a clumpy ensemble can be scaled to arbitrary numbers of clumps as long as the number surface density for each mass point, $N^{'}_{j}/ (\Delta s')^2$, is kept constant.
+For the direct approach we create squared maps of a size $(\Delta s')^2$ in which the (centre points of the) $N^{'}_{j}$ clumps are randomly distributed.
+Two different map sizes are used in this appendix, ``small'' maps contain one and ``large'' maps contain two clumps at mass point 1~M$_{\sun}$. {\changedTwo In the maps we ignore an area of the thickness $R_{\rm cl,max}/2$ around the edges because that region could be affected by clumps with centres outside of the map, that are no taken into account here.}

+Maps\footnote{For all presented maps an FUV flux of $10^4\,\chi_0$ has been used.} of random representations of the ensemble of dense clumps are shown in Figs.~\ref{Fig:BruteForceCII_Tb}, \ref{Fig:BruteForceCII_tau}, \ref{Fig:BruteForceCO3_tau} and \ref{Fig:BruteForceCO16_Tb}.
+For instance, the colour scale of Fig.~\ref{Fig:BruteForceCII_Tb} shows the line centre intensity of the [C{\sc ii}] line, summed up along lines of sight perpendicular to the printed surface.
+[C{\sc ii}] emission is strongest in the outer layers of the clumps.
+It is affected by limb brightening.
+The resulting ``intensity profile'' $I_{\rm line}(p)$ (see Eq.~\ref{Eq:IClAv}), where the [C{\sc ii}] line {\changed intensity} is highest at the edge of each (sufficiently large) projected clump, is clearly visible in Fig.~\ref{Fig:BruteForceCII_Tb}.
+Analogously to Fig.~\ref{Fig:BruteForceCII_Tb} ``optical depth maps'' have been simulated.
+For example Fig.~\ref{Fig:BruteForceCII_tau} shows the same map as Fig.~\ref{Fig:BruteForceCII_Tb} but with the colour scale giving the optical depth of the [C{\sc ii}] transition.